 Someecards Logo

-'AITA for refusing to let my husband lend my daughter's phone to my dying MIL?'
+'AITA for refusing to let my husband lend my dying mother-in-law our daughter's phone?'

-'AITA for refusing to let my husband lend my daughter's phone to my dying MIL?'
+'AITA for refusing to let my husband lend my dying mother-in-law our daughter's phone?'

 My MIL has leukemia and has been in and out of hospital quite a lot for the past 3 years.
 It's especially difficult to get any updates on her condition when she is in hospital because she hasn't put my husband (her only child and only living relative) as her next of kin on her forms so the staff are reluctant to give him information.
 And she refuses to get a mobile phone.